zalando/postgres-operator/docs/developer.md

     $ kubectl --context minikube port-forward $(kubectl --context minikube get pod -l name=postgres-operator -o jsonpath={.items..metadata.name}) 8080:8080

-The inner 'query' gets the name of the postgres operator pod, and the outer enables port forwarding.
+The inner 'query' gets the name of the Postgres Operator pod, and the outer enables port forwarding.
 Afterwards, you can access the operator API with:

 ```